How Many Reusable Pads Will I Need?

 - Days 4 and 5: light flow

-Our textbook lady gets up at 7am, goes to bed at 11pm and changes her pad every 4 hours she is awake.
+Our textbook person gets up at 7am, goes to bed at 11pm and changes her pad every 5 hours she is awake, but every 6 hours on days 4 and 5.

-But, many women do not change their pad this many times and, of course, you are not necessarily average!
+But, many people do not change their pad this many times and, of course, you are not necessarily average!
 You might have a very different cycle with very different needs.

-As much as we'd love to sell you a whole whack of pads in one go, what we'd really love is for you to be a devoted cloth pad user for life and we find that women are happiest with their cloth pad stashes when they take time to build them up over several months, allowing them to fine-tune to their needs.
+As much as we'd love to sell you a whole whack of pads in one go, what we'd really love is for you to be a devoted reusable pad user for life and we find that people are happiest with their cloth pad stashes when they take time to build them up over several months, allowing them to fine-tune to their needs.

 A great place to start is with one of our starter sets.
 By far, our most common one is our Basic Starter Set.
 This offers a sampling of several different pads and allows you to figure out what you like before making the investment in a whole bunch.